What To Put In A Wildfire “Go Bag”

 • Fully charge your phones, gadgets, and other safety devices.

-• Gather important documents that you can easily grab upon evacuation.
+• Gather important documents that you can easily access in the event of an evacuation.

 Frequently Asked Questions